Immigration to Colombia: Africa

-Afro-Colombians

 Enslaved Africans began being trafficked to Colombia by the beginning of the 16th century.
 Cartagena de Indias was the main port of entry of slaves into the country during the colonial period and during its highest boom it turned out to be the most lucrative business in the city, trafficking over 1 million enslaved beings through its port.
 Slavery wouldn't be abolished in Colombia until 1851; although by this point enslaved beings only accounted for 0.76% of the population, since most Afro Colombians were free people of colour.

 According to the 2018 national census, 9.34% of Colombians are of full or parcial Black African ancestry, with the largest concentration in the department of Chocó, where they represent 82.1% of the population.

 However, external sources estimates Afro-Colombians are between 15% and 26% of total population.
-Genetic research shows Subsaharan African admixture in general Colombian population ranges between 9% and 20%.
+Genetic research shows Subsaharan African admixture in general Colombian population ranges between 0.5% and 20%.